Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: PD Parametrization for Efficient and Expressive Transition Matrices

-\citep{merrill_illusion_2024, cirone_theoretical_2024,terzic2025sdssm}.
+Prior research indicates that the expressiveness of time-varying SSMs can be significantly enhanced by relaxing the structural constraints of the transition matrix $A(u_t)$ to allow for non-diagonal structures. \citep{merrill_illusion_2024, cirone_theoretical_2024,terzic2025sdssm}.
 As noted by \cite{terzic2025sdssm}, a relaxation to arbitrary matrices prohibitively increases the compute cost of parallel scans from $\Theta(LN)$ to $\Theta(LN^3)$.
-To circumvent these computational limitations, we instead propose to parameterize the transition matrices as the product $A(u_t)=P(u_t)D(u_t)$, where $P(u_t)$ is an input-dependent binary matrix in which each column has a single non-zero element, and $D(u_t)$ is a complex-valued diagonal matrix.
+To circumvent these limitations, we propose to parameterize the transition matrices as the product $A(u_t)=P(u_t)D(u_t)$, where $P(u_t)$ is a binary matrix in which each column has a single non-zero element, and $D(u_t)$ is a complex-valued diagonal matrix.

 Figure~\ref{fig:model-sketch} presents our architecture for generating transition matrices with PD parametrization.
 The diagonal matrices are generated by two nonlinear feed-forward neural networks, each with a single hidden layer employing the GeLU nonlinearity $\sigma_{\text{gelu}}$ and a saturating nonlinearity in the form of the sigmoid $\sigma$.
 The two networks define a magnitude generator $|D(u_t)|$ and a phase generator $\phi(D(u_t))$: